InOutLuz/wordpress-theme-and-plugin-development/README.md

 It contains a custom WordPress theme and plugin.
 For the theme I'm using free html template designed by TemplateMo.
 There are separate templates for Home, Blog, Contact, Related Posts and Related Games pages.
 There are also different templates for Blogs Archive, Games Archive, Blog single view, and Games single view using the native WP_Query() for looping (The_Loop()) to loop trough the archives.
-The theme has separate files for header and footer, where in the header it has dynamic title and the necessary scripts and styles are enqueued in the header and the footer.
+The theme has separate files for header and footer, where in the header it has dynamic title and the necessary scripts and styles are enqueued in the header and the footer using filemtime to set dynamic versions so we don't get cached.
 The Homepage is dynamically pulling out the latest 8 posts and the latest 6 games dynamically using wp query.
 The hero section titles can be changed dynamically from the theme options using custom options.
 The body titles can be also changed dynamically from the page options using ACF.
 The theme has a registered menu and sidebar in the footer for the copyright.
-It also has a hook in the functions.php which changes the archive games title to Games.
 The custom theme options also provide an option to import all the necessary pages and set their templates using Ajax.
 The theme also has a child theme.